honeypieio/shrubcoop.org/content/recipe-homemade-ricotta-cheese.md

 ##### **How to join the workshop:**

-If you would like to follow this recipe along with our skilled facilitator, Francesca, then you will need to register to the Zoom session here: [https://us02web.zoom.us/meeting/register/tZAudOyqrzIsGtXiKZmunmKKfKvtP9WU3-4-](https://us02web.zoom.us/meeting/register/tZAudOyqrzIsGtXiKZmunmKKfKvtP9WU3-4- "https://us02web.zoom.us/meeting/register/tZAudOyqrzIsGtXiKZmunmKKfKvtP9WU3-4-") It's free to take part!
+If you would like to follow this recipe along with our skilled facilitator, Francesca, then you will need to register to the Zoom session [here](https://us02web.zoom.us/meeting/register/tZAudOyqrzIsGtXiKZmunmKKfKvtP9WU3-4-).
+It's free to take part!

 However you choose to make your cheese, let us know how you get on by commenting below or tagging us on Instagram at @shrubcoop

 Happy cheese making!